Click to go to Amazon

 A mutation is not a common event, but the rate at which markers mutate, as you may know, is the subject of variance and debate.
 Some of the difficulties are:

 1) Each marker has a different individual mutation rate.
-Some mutate slowly, some fast, and some at a medium rate.
+Some mutate slowly, and some fast.

 2) Individual marker mutation rates vary from family to family